ouyangw/scattering/README.md

   provided for easy building in different environments.
 - Different versions using different linear algebra libraries (in other branches) (Eigen, [MKL](tree/mkl/)).
-- Eigen's sparse linear solver makes the last step calculation very fast.<sup>1</sup>
+- Eigen's sparse linear solver makes solving the linear systems very fast.<sup>1</sup>
 - The Eigen library claims to be faster than any free BLAS and has comparable speed to the best BLAS, namely Intel MKL and GOTO. (see Eigen's